andjelx/bridgectl/README.md

 - Python >= 3.10
 - For running Bridge on Linux containers: Docker Desktop
 - BridgeCTL can be installed on Windows, Linux or Mac (as long as the correct version of Python is installed)

+Optional Requirements
+- If you would like to run bridge agents containers in Kubernetes you will need access to AWS ECR (Container Regisry) and a Kubernetes cluster.
+You will also need valid aws cli credentials to access the AWS ECR and a valid kubeconfig to access the k8s cluster.

 ### Demo
 [Getting started with BridgeCTL](https://www.youtube.com/watch?v=n_jMKC9t6hw)